newchuyalong/libgdx-learning/Contributing.md

 If you create a new file, make sure to add the Apache file header, as seen [here](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/Application.java).

-If you create a new class, please add at least class documentation that explains the usage and scope of he class.
+If you create a new class, please add at least class documentation that explains the usage and scope of the class.
 You can omit Javadoc for methods that are self-explanatory.

 If your class is explicitly thread-safe, mention it in the Javadoc.
 The default assumption is that classes are not thread-safe, to reduce the amount of costly locks in the code base.